Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Introduction

 \section{Introduction}

 The possibility that our Universe contains a population of primordial black holes (PBHs) -- black holes formed during the Universe's infancy just after the Big Bang -- has recently received tremendous attention.
 While this recent surge in interest has mostly been sparked by the advent of gravitational-wave astronomy and thus of a new tool to search for black holes \cite{Abbott:2016blz}, there is a broad theoretical motivation for considering the potential existence of primordial black holes.
-In particular, depending on their mass and abundance, primordial black holes could constitute the dark matter (DM) in the Universe~\cite{ Carr:2016drx, Green:2020jor, Carr:2020xqk, Villanueva-Domingo:2021spv, Katz:2018zrn} or produce it through Hawking radiation~\cite{ Green:1999yh, Khlopov:2004tn, Fujita:2014hha, Allahverdi:2017sks, Lennon:2017tqq, Morrison:2018xla, Hooper:2019gtx, Masina:2020xhk, Baldes:2020nuv, Gondolo:2020uqv, Bernal:2020kse, Bernal:2020bjf, Bernal:2020bjf}.
+In particular, depending on their mass and abundance, primordial black holes could constitute the dark matter (DM) in the Universe~\cite{ Carr:2016drx, Green:2020jor, Carr:2020xqk, Villanueva-Domingo:2021spv, Katz:2018zrn}, produce it through Hawking radiation~\cite{ Green:1999yh, Khlopov:2004tn, Fujita:2014hha, Allahverdi:2017sks, Lennon:2017tqq, Morrison:2018xla, Hooper:2019gtx, Masina:2020xhk, Baldes:2020nuv, Gondolo:2020uqv, Bernal:2020kse, Bernal:2020bjf} or asymmetrically reheat the dark and visible sectors~\cite{ Sandick:2021gew}.
 They can modify the expansion history of the Universe~\cite{ Hooper:2019gtx, Chaudhuri:2020wjo}, destroy unwanted monopoles and domain walls~\cite{ Stojkovic:2004hz, Stojkovic:2005zh}, evolve into the supermassive black holes found at centre of most galaxies~\cite{ Bean:2002kx}, or seed large scale structure formation~\cite{Hoyle:1966,Ryan:1972,Carr:1984,Afshordi:2003zb,Carr:2020gox}.